WTOS (AM): CBS Radio

-In 1939, it became Bangor's CBS network affiliate, replacing WLBZ (620 AM, now WZON), which affiliated with the NBC Red Network.
+In 1939, WABI became Bangor's CBS network affiliate, replacing WLBZ (620 AM, now WZON), which affiliated with the NBC Red Network.
+WABI carried CBS's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 During the early 1940s, WABI again changed frequencies; the North American Regional Broadcasting Agreement moved the station to 1230 kHz in 1941.
-WABI carried CBS's schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the "Golden Age of Radio".
 In 1942, it began broadcasting at its current frequency of 910 kHz.

 Originally, Community Broadcasting Service was controlled by Frederick B. Simpson.
 However, in 1949, health problems forced him to retire and sell WABI to a partnership between former Maine governor Horace A. Hildreth and Murray Carpenter.
 By then, the station had joined ABC.
 It swapped affiliations with WGUY (1450 AM, now off the air).
 Hildreth became the sole owner in 1953, when Carpenter sold his stake in WABI and bought WGUY.
 That year, WABI-TV was launched.